ant-media/ant-media-documentation/docs/guides/stream-security/hash-based-token.md

 SECRET: This is tokenHashSecret (defined in the application settings above)
 ```

-### The sample Hash token creation in the Publish Scenario:
+### The sample Hash token creation in the Publish Scenario

 Let's say ```STREAM_ID: stream1```, ```ROLE: publish```, ```SECRET: testtest``` Your hash is the result of this calculation: ```sha256(stream1publishtesttest)```

 ![](@site/static/img/stream-security/hash-publish.png)

-### The sample Hash token creation in the Play Scenario:
+### The sample Hash token creation in the Play Scenario

 Let's say ```STREAM_ID: stream1```, ```ROLE: play```, ```SECRET: testtest``` Your hash is the result of this calculation: ```sha256(stream1publishtesttest)```